usds/SME-QA-Website/pages/phases/job-analysis/creating-assessments-from-competencies.md

 ## Structured Interviews

 All pilots to date have included a structured interview as the final assessment step.
-We recommend having interviews be the last assessment step because of the time required to schedule, conduct, and assess them.
+The benefit of including a pass/fail interview is that until a SME speaks with an applicant about the technical competencies, it is hard to know if they are really qualified.
+In the competitive process, you want to make sure only qualified applicants make it through the process to avoid a certificate cancelled with no selections.

 ### If using two structured interviews